 View of the Incredicoaster roller coaster and Pixar Pal-A-Round ferris wheel over the water.

-It’s quite easy to take the train from San Diego to Disneyland Resort in Anaheim in just over two hours each way.
+It’s easy to take the train from San Diego to Disneyland Resort in Anaheim in just over two hours each way.
 You can also drive in roughly 90 minutes.
-Many, many families make this popular day trip from San Diego as it’s a bucket list experience for many kids (and some adults).
+Many families make this popular day trip from San Diego as it’s a bucket list experience for many kids (and some adults).

 There are two parks, Disneyland Park and Disney California Adventure, which you can see on the same day with a Park Hopper ticket.
 The entrances to the parks are directly across from each other.

-If you’re visiting in a single day, Disney MaxPass will be a worthwhile ticket upgrade.
-MaxPass allows users to save time by making FastPass selections via mobile phone instead of walking to FastPass stations around the park.
+If you’re visiting in a single day, Genie+ Lightning or Individual Lightning Lane will be a worthwhile ticket upgrade.
+Lightning Lane allows users to save time by making selections at certain attractions (such as Big Thunder Mountain Railroad and Space Mountain) for an arrival window to the Lightning Lane entrance via mobile phone.

 We have advice on how to buy Disneyland discount tickets and a guide to Disneyland Resort with even more tips for how to spend your day there.